natelandau/shell-scripting-templates/README.md

 | [error-handling.md](docs/error-handling.md)     | Notes on error handling                   |
 | [coding-standards.md](docs/coding-standards.md) | Coding standards                          |
 | [function-list.md](docs/function-list.md)       | not updated yet                           |

+### A Note on Code Reuse and Prior Art

+I compiled these scripting utilities over many years without having an intention to make them public.
+As a novice programmer, I have Googled, GitHubbed, and StackExchanged a path to solve my own scripting needs.
+I often lift a function whole-cloth from a GitHub repo don't keep track of its original location.
+I have done my best within these files to recreate my footsteps and give credit to the original creators of the code when possible.
+Unfortunately, I fear that I missed as many as I found.
+My goal in making this repository public is not to take credit for the code written by others.
+If you recognize something that I didn't credit, please let me know.

 ### License